 This means that media is a very important medium to pay attention to, in terms of identification of violent “norms” and prevention of violence.
 How can the media become a tool to address violence, rather than a method of inflicting violence?

 There are also many, many examples of the ways that people have created their own media, in many formats such as film, music, art, writing, poetry, speaking, zines, blogs, and much more.

 In this section, we have put together a series of links that illuminate examples of and promote alternatives to the violence found in mainstream media.

 In our Media Faves section, we have a selection of videos, websites, and projects that inspire us and contradict mainstream messages that promote violent ideas.

-In Media Articles, there are articles about the media, medial literacy and more.
+In Media Articles, there are articles about the media, media literacy and more.

 Survivor’s Writing features an incredible selection of media created by survivors who courageously shared their stories with us at AVP.